EGI-Federation/Ansible-Fashion-Police/README.md

 **TL;DR: set a few variables, run the profile**:

   1. You will need to interact with the GitHub API - get a token and set it in the environment : `export GITHUB_TOKEN=super_secret_token`
-  2. Set the name of the repo you want to assert compliance of : `export GITHUB_REPO=cmd` (this should be a repo under the @EGI-Foundation org)
+  2. Set the name of the repo you want to assert compliance of : `export GITHUB_REPO=cmd` (this should be a repo under the @EGI-Federation org)
   3. `inspec supermarket exec brucellino/ansible-style-guide`
-  4. If you want it hot off the press, use the git fetcher : `inspec exec -b local http://github.com/EGI-Foundation/ansible-fashion-police`
+  4. If you want it hot off the press, use the git fetcher : `inspec exec -b local http://github.com/EGI-Federation/ansible-fashion-police`

 *This profile should be included in your continuous integration pipeline.*